erlang-ls/erlang_ls/README.md

 completion items at a given cursor position.
 Completion items are presented to the user for easy selection.

-Code completion are currently triggered by one of the following
+Code completion are currently triggered by the following characters:
-characters: `:`.
+`:`, `?`.

 Code completion is available for the following elements: